-The College's financial health as measured by the ESFA and self-assessed has been maintained at a rating of "Outstanding" for 2021.
+The College's financial health as measured by the ESFA is self-assessed at a rating of "Good" for 2022.
 The College's medium term financial plan prepared in July 2020 shows the College maintaining at least "Good" financial health rating throughout the period to July 2026.